 There is also public RV parking available near the corner of Hull & Mowrey Road that is first come/first serve.
 This will also fill up quicky.
 For more information, contact the UF Transportation and Parking Dept at (352) 392-8048.

 How do I get tickets?
 How can I buy scalped tickets?

-If you don’t have a ticket hookup, you’ll most likely need to buy scalped tickets.
-It was either 2007 or 2008 before that Florida finally legalized scalping.
+If you don’t have a ticket hookup, you’ll most likely need to buy scalped/extra tickets.
+Be aware though, that in 2006 the University of Florida finally legalized scalping.
 If you are here in Gainesville and finding yourself without Gator tickets, the truth is, for the right amount of money or skills you can get tickets on game-day.
 There are a few tricks of the trade you should be aware of.

 Unless you’re looking for tickets in the alumni / bullgator lot in front of the O’dome you are dealing with people that paid under face value for the tickets.
 They buy bad seats for low prices.
 These guys are sleazy and they can talk most sellers into selling to them for very cheap.
 If you are dealing with a true scalper, low ball the heck out of them.
 Talk to them for a little while, but keep low balling.
 This will help later if you haven’t been able to get tickets yet.